MBO Partners® makes it easier for self-employed professionals and their clients to work together. A key part of that is to protect your privacy.

 Clients are the organizations for which our Contractors perform their services.
 Often, MBO performs additional services for Clients that help them with their relationships with Contractors.

-We help our Associates by processing invoices and payroll, administering payroll taxes and benefits, giving access to various helpful tools (our Products, as defined below), providing information about products and services useful to independent professionals, and other related services.
-We may also help Associates set up a business entity or qualify as an independent contractor.
+We help our Contractors by processing invoices and payroll, administering payroll taxes and benefits, giving access to various helpful tools (our Products, as defined below), providing information about products and services useful to independent professionals, and other related services.
+We may also help Contractors set up a business entity or qualify as an independent contractor.
 For Visitors, we provide educational materials, information on products, invitations to events, and opportunities to speak to a staff member.